nodejs/abi-stable-node/napi_js_data.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
-- `[in]  length`: Size in bytes of the input buffer (should be same as size of the new buffer)
+- `[in]  length`: Size in bytes of the input buffer (should be the same as the size of the new buffer)
 - `[in]  data`: Raw pointer to the underlying buffer to copy from
 - `[in]  finalize_cb`: Optional callback to call when the ArrayBuffer is being collected
-- `[in]  finalize_hint`: Optional hint to pass to the finalize callback during collection.
+- `[in]  finalize_hint`: Optional hint to pass to the finalize callback during collection
-- `[out] result`: A `napi_value` representing a node::Buffer
+- `[out] result`: A `napi_value` representing a `node::Buffer`

 #### Return value
 - `napi_ok` if the API succeeded.

 #### Description
-This API allocates a node::Buffer object, and initializes it with data backed by the passed in buffer.
+This API allocates a node::Buffer object and initializes it with data backed by the passed in buffer.
 It exists for compat with older Node versions.
 Consider using typed arrays instead.